mrtrimble/Nuxt-Content-Starter-Blog/content/index.md

 link_two_url: https://google.com/
 ---

 You can edit the content of this section within the content/index.md file!

+View this project on [Github](https://github.com/mrtrimble/Nuxt-Content-Starter-Blog)!